Welcome to the Top 5 Most beautiful castles on earth. Take a look at the video or read the script down below! Hope you enjoy!

 1 .
 Neuschwanstein Castle, Germany

-If you want to visit a real-life castle out of a disney movie the neuschwanstei n castle is the place for you.
+If you want to visit one of the best castles in Germany, maybe even the best the neuschwanstein castle is the place for you.
 This time we are going to the south of germany, Near the alps in Bavaria close to the little town Fussen.
 The castle stands tall on a solid cliff watching over the panoramic moutain-scenery in the background.

 Travel & Pleasure is a travel website that publishes top tourist attractions, top things to do in cities and countries around the world.
 It also publishes useful travel tips and ideas along with wonderful facts about tourist attractions around the world.
 The posts on TravelnPleasure are written by experienced travelers and web researchers.